AscendingPassage.com HOME PAGE.

 Akabe of Fereyg, or the place where the mountain

 separates that Wady from its southern neighbor.
-I sent my guide,
+I sent my guide

-with the camels, over the mountain; and following a narrow
+with the camels over the mountain, and following a narrow

-foot-path along the almost perpendicular shore, I arrived; at one
+foot-path along the almost perpendicular shore for an hour, I arrived at an ancient temple hewn out of

-the rocky side of the mountain; no other road leads up to it but
+the rocky side of the mountain.
+No other road leads up to it but

 this dangerous foot-path, neither are there any traces of an